 This degree offers a thorough grounding in the major branches of Civil Engineering but with a focus on aspects most relevant to Structural Engineering.
 The aims of the programme are similar to those for Civil Engineering but with a stronger emphasis on the analysis, skills and knowledge appropriate to Structural Engineering design.
 In addition, this programme aims to cultivate skills for the creative development of designs for construction projects.

+We are ranked in the UK top 20 and 3rd in Scotland for overall satisfaction in the National Student Survey 2021.
 All Structural Engineering degrees are supported by the Civil Engineering Industry Advisory Committee, which includes representatives from major multi-national employers offering advice, guidance and work placement opportunities.

 360 Virtual Tours